MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-systemconfigurationchangeevent.md

 ---
-Description: The Win32\_SystemConfigurationChangeEvent&\#8194;WMI class indicates that the device list on the system has been refreshed (a device has been added or removed, or the configuration changed). ms.assetid: dce1e866-e739-4f90-9016-48b20ccfb75b ms.tgt_platform: multiple
+description: The Win32\_SystemConfigurationChangeEvent&\#8194;WMI class indicates that the device list on the system has been refreshed (a device has been added or removed, or the configuration changed). ms.assetid: dce1e866-e739-4f90-9016-48b20ccfb75b ms.tgt_platform: multiple
 title: Win32_SystemConfigurationChangeEvent class